Isabel Neville

 Elder daughter of Richard Neville, 16th Earl of Warwick.

-Her husband George accused one of Isabel’s ladies in waiting of poisoning her and, acting as though he were king, had her tried in a local court under his control which, not surprisingly, found her guilty and she was executed.
+George accused one of Isabel’s ladies in waiting of poisoning her and, acting as though he were king, had her tried in a local court under his control which, not surprisingly, found her guilty and she was executed.
 The conviction was posthumously overturned by Edward IV.

 IWF